zircleUI/docs/docs/tutorial/README.md

 ::: tip

-## Announcement

 I'm currently working on **Zumly**, which is a step forward to create zoomable web apps.
-**Zumly** is an open source project, but will remain private until it reaches a certain degree of maturity.
-In the meantime, you can be one of the first to try **Zumly** by joining our mailing list.
-You will receive betas and guides to play with it!
+You can be one of the first to try **Zumly** by joining our mailing list.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">